 Parties are related if one party has the direct or indirect ability to control or exercise significant influence over the other party in making operating and financial decisions.
 Parties are also related if they are subject to common control or common significant influence.
-Other related parties include companies controlled by key management personnel.
-Related parties include key management, which consists of the Board of Directors, Chief Executive Officer, Chief Financial Officer, and the Senior Vice Presidents of the Company.
+Related parties include the Company subsidiaries and key management, consisting of the Board of Directors, Chief Executive Officer, Chief Financial Officer, and Senior Vice Presidents.
+Other related parties include companies controlled by key management.

-A transaction is considered a related party transaction when there is a transfer of economic resources or financial obligations between related parties.
-Related party transactions that are in the normal course of business and have commercial substance are measured at the fair value.
-Balances and transactions between the Company and its wholly owned subsidiaries, which are related parties of the Company, have been eliminated and are not disclosed in this note.
+Related party transactions occur when there is a transfer of economic resources or financial obligations between related parties.
+Related party transactions in the normal course of business that have commercial substance are measured at fair value.
+Balances and transactions between the Company and its wholly owned subsidiaries have been eliminated and are not disclosed in this note.